 The Seventh Million – The Israelis and the Holocaust

-Segev’s narration is punctuated by fascinating and gripping archival footage, dramatic location shooting, and tours through Holocaust memorial sites in Israel and Poland.
-Interviews with prominent Israeli writers, who witnessed many of the events the film covers, provide a foil, sometimes directly countering Segev’s arguments, thus providing an interesting dialectic.
+Segev’s narration is supplemented by a range of interesting and compelling archival footage, dramatic location shooting, and visits to Holocaust memorial sites in Israel and Poland.
+The film also features interviews with well-known Israeli writers who witnessed many of the events depicted in the film, providing a counterpoint to Segev’s arguments and creating an engaging dialectic.

 Production: A Benny Brunner, ARTE, ZDF, ViewPOINT Productions, IBA, production